 Pursue New Restaurant Development.
 We plan to identify and pursue major markets for expansion, where we believe we can achieve high unit volumes and attractive unit level returns, while at the same time backfilling in our existing markets to continue to build brand awareness.
 We believe the broad appeal of the Chuy's concept, historical unit economics and flexible real estate strategy enhance the portability of our concept and provide us opportunity for continued expansion.
-Our new restaurant development will consist of conversions of existing structures and ground up construction of our prototype in select locations.
+Currently, our new restaurant development primarily consists of ground up construction and conversions of existing structures.

 We have built a scalable infrastructure and have grown our restaurant base through a challenging economic environment.
-In 2013, we opened nine restaurants in eight new markets located in six new states.
-In 2014 we opened eleven restaurants with a focus on backfilling existing markets.
-We opened ten restaurants in 2015, four in new markets and six backfilling existing markets.
-Our restaurants opened since 2001 that have been in operations for more than three years have generated average cash-on-cash returns of more than 30.0% in the third year of operations.
-During 2016, we have opened one restaurant as of February 29, 2016, and plan to open a total of eleven to thirteen restaurants for the year.
-Over the next five years, we expect to grow our restaurant base by a compounded annualized growth rate of approximately 20%.
+In 2014, we opened eleven restaurants with a focus on backfilling existing markets.
+We opened ten new restaurants in 2015, four in new markets and six backfilling existing markets.
+We opened twelve new restaurants in 2016, one in a new market and eleven backfilling existing markets.
+Our restaurants opened since 2001 that have been in operations for more than three years have generated average cashon-cash returns of more than 30.0% in the third year of operations.
+During 2017, we have opened two restaurants as of February 28, 2017, and plan to open a total of twelve to fourteen restaurants for the year.
+Over the next three to five years, we expect to double our restaurant base.

 Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
-We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex Mex inspired cuisine at a considerable value to our customers.
+We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex-Mex inspired cuisine at a considerable value to our customers.
 Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings.
 Additionally, we will continue to promote our brand and drive traffic through local marketing efforts and charity events such as the Chuy's Children Giving to Children Parade, as well as our line of eclectic t-shirts.